 GGL is graded on a total point system.
 You earn points for completing different assignments.
 There are many routes to a high letter grade.
 But all of them require constant attendance, engaged participation, and (most importantly) timely, successful completion of assignments.
 There is no curve for the course–your grade is determined purely based on the effort you put in and your achievements over the course of the semester.
 The teaching team wants you to grow in this class and to score as well as possible on every skill, so please talk to us if you want to strategize about how to reach for more points or if you do not understand how you are doing.
 Points will be posted to Sakai as soon as they are available.

-The point cutoffs for different final letter grades are:
+The percentage cutoffs for different final letter grades are:

 Have a question or concern about your grade for an assignment?
 First check the rubric for the assignment and identify where you think points were potentially missed.
 Meet with your assigned TA to discuss your questions.
-If you still have concerns, contact the Head TA (Ross Jensen).
-And if you have remaining concerns after review from the Head TA, you can always present a grade appeal to Prof. Sullivan, who will regrade the assignment using the rubric and discuss your questions.
+If you still have concerns, contact the Head TA (Sam Hall).
+And if you have remaining concerns after review from the Head TA, you can always present a grade appeal to your instructor, who will regrade the assignment using the rubric and discuss your questions.
 Everyone on the teaching team is committed to helping you achieve the learning objectives.